Geometric optics approximation for the Einstein vacuum equations: Statement of the results

 \end{enumerate} \end{thm}

-Before we present the strategy behind the proof of Theorem \ref{theo main} in Section \ref{section strategy}, let us make some remarks on this result. \begin{itemize} \item The notation $g^{(i)}\left(\frac{u_0}{\lambda}\right)$ is used in \eqref{ansatz theo} to emphasize the oscillating character of $g^{(i)}$, but these tensors also depends on the spacetime variables and this notation actually stands for the following functions on the spacetime
+Before we present the strategy behind the proof of Theorem \ref{theo main} in Section \ref{section strategy}, let us make some general remarks. \begin{itemize} \item The notation $g^{(i)}\left(\frac{u_0}{\lambda}\right)$ is used in \eqref{ansatz theo} to emphasize the oscillating character of $g^{(i)}$, but these tensors also depends on the spacetime variables and this notation actually stands for the following functions on the spacetime

-where $(t,x)\in [0,1]\times \R^3$. \item The exact expression of the ansatz for $g_\lambda$ is given in Section \ref{section high-frequency metric}.
-Compared to \eqref{ansatz theo}, we will then describe precisely the oscillating behaviour of each $g^{(i)}$ for $i=1,2$, i.e give a finite frequency decomposition.
-Note that in Theorem \ref{theo main} we already gave the frequency decomposition of $g^{(1)}$, that is $g^{(1)}=\cos\left(\frac{u_0}{\lambda}\right)F^{(1)}$. \item As explained in depth in the introduction, our main goal is to consider high-frequency limits, that is $\lambda\longrightarrow0$.
-Since the smallness threshold $\e_0$ is independent from $\lambda$, our construction is valid in the high-frequency limit and the estimates